RUC-GSAI/YuLan-Rec/README.md

 ## Features

-- Simulation of user reactions to recommender systems
+- Simulation of the interactions between the users and recommender system
-- Simulation of chat behavior between users
+- Simulation of the chatting behaviors between different users
-- Simulation of the behavior of users posting and broadcasting information
+- Simulation of the broadcasting behaviors of the users on the social media
-- Customizable recommendation algorithm
+- Customizable recommender algorithm
-- Flexible data import and export mechanism
+- Flexible data import and export mechanisms
-- Parallel simulation for acceleration
+- Parallel ChatGPT API support
-- Configurable system parameters
-- Realistic user behavior modeling

 ## Installation

-To install RecAgent, follow these steps:
+To install RecAgent, one can follow the following steps:

 1. Clone the repository: